avelino/awesome-go/README.md

 * [gostat](https://code.google.com/p/gostat/) - A statistics library for the go language
 * [mudlark-go](https://code.google.com/p/mudlark-go-pkgs/) - A collection of packages providing (hopefully) useful code for use in software using Google's Go programming language.
 * [streamtools](https://github.com/nytlabs/streamtools) - general purpose, graphical tool for dealing with streams of data.
+* [tt](https://github.com/jasonmoo/tt) - CLI tool to calculate the difference, intersection, or union on newline delimited files.
 * [vectormath](https://github.com/spate/vectormath) - Vectormath for Go, an adaptation of the scalar C functions from Sony's Vector Math library, as found in the Bullet-2.79 source code. (currently inactive)